-But Facebook local listings (AKA Facebook Graph Search) isn’t based off of your website content, it’s based off of your Facebook page ranking signals they have built into their own platform like review rating, proximity to the searcher, number of likes, etc.
+But Facebook local listings (AKA Facebook Graph Search) isn’t based on your website content, it’s based on your Facebook page ranking signals they have built into their own platform like review rating, proximity to the searcher, number of likes, etc.

 Let’s not forget the obvious reason you should optimize your Facebook page.
 Nothing is more of a turnoff than an ugly page or place that represents your business.

 If a customer lands on your Facebook page and you have:

 - a crude snapshot of an okay looking lawn with your name or logo pasted over it using Microsoft Paint™

 - a cover photo that’s too large and unappealing for desktop AND mobile devices